WARNING!

 Links

-Information on my pond with orfe can be found at my pond descriptions page under 1800 gallon pond.
+Information on my pond with orfe can be found at my 1800 gallon pond page.
 I currently have two large orfe and about three smaller ones.
 Exact head counts are difficult with so many fish and a large pond.

 New!
 See a video of my 1800 gallon pond which shows the fish moving around, including the orfe.